Belmond Cadogan Hotel – Chelsea, SW1

-New this year in all but name, the Cadogan first opened in 1887.
-It stands in Sloane Street, midway between Chelsea and Knightsbridge and while its sleek and glamorous good looks may recall well-heeled Knightsbridge, its many literary and artistic accents mean that boho Chelsea is here too: in bold check uniforms that reference Mary Quant, books and author talks curated by beloved Chelsea bookshop John Sandoe, specially commissioned art from young artists, and recollections of Oscar Wilde (famously arrested here) and his friend Lillie Langtry, whose adjacent house now forms a private entrance for hotel guests and a dining room of the restaurant.
-This is the domain of Chef Patron Adam Handling, who presides over classic yet imaginative English cuisine.
-The bedrooms and suites are stylish yet homely, all velvet, silk, wood, marble and chrome, with circular tables that double as desks and statement paintings from female artists.
-They took their inspiration from the private gardens opposite – and so can you, for guests get keys: a wonderful perk.
+A stand out on Sloane Street, midway between Chelsea and Knightsbridge, Belmond Cadogan’s sleek and glamorous good looks may recall well-heeled Knightsbridge, but its many literary and artistic accents mean that boho Chelsea is here too.
+In bold check uniforms that reference Mary Quant, books and author talks curated by beloved Chelsea bookshop John Sandoe, specially commissioned art from young artists, and recollections of Oscar Wilde (famously arrested here) and his friend Lillie Langtry, whose adjacent house now forms a private entrance for hotel guests and a dining room of the restaurant.
+This is the domain of Chef Patron Adam Handling, who presides over modern yet imaginative British cuisine.
+The Cadogan first opened in 1887, but a recent makeover means bedrooms and suites are stylish yet homely, all velvet, silk, wood, marble and chrome, with circular tables that double as desks and statement paintings from female British artists.
+They took their inspiration from the private gardens opposite – and so can you, for guests get keys, a wonderful perk.